-- (b) As on March 31, 2021, the pending litigations in respect of direct taxes amount to ₹ 463.61 million (Corresponding period ₹ 220.30 million / Previous year: ₹ 478.79 million) and in respect of indirect taxes amount to ₹ 35.13 million (Corresponding period ₹ 27.33 million / Previous year: ₹ 27.33 million) (excluding the show cause received from Commissioner of Service Tax on May 29, 2017 of ₹ 173.78 million under import of services on reverse charge basis as mentioned above).
+- (b) As on December 31, 2021, the pending litigations in respect of direct taxes amount to ₹ 475.28 million (Corresponding period ₹ 220.30 million / Previous year: ₹ 478.79 million) and in respect of indirect taxes amount to ₹ 28.13 million (Corresponding period ₹ 25.94 million / Previous year: ₹ 27.33 million) (excluding the show cause received from Commissioner of Service Tax on May 29, 2017 of ₹ 173.78 million under import of services on reverse charge basis as mentioned above).
 Based on the advice obtained and judgments in favour of the Parent Company at the first appellate authority in the earlier years, management does not expect any outflow in respect of these litigations. - (c) In respect of export incentives pertaining to previous periods amounting to ₹ 255.52 million (Corresponding period / previous year ₹ 255.52 million), which have been refunded under protest with interest of ₹ 41.03 million (Corresponding period / previous year ₹ 41.03 million), the Parent Company filed an application with Directorate General of Foreign Trade (DGFT).
 The Parent Company has also represented with industrial association, The National Association of Software and Service Companies (NASSCOM), to ensure continued applicability of such incentives to the eligible information technology companies.
 The Parent Company understands from NASSCOM that they have also taken up the matter with concerned authorities.
-The Parent Company in the previous year has received a Show Cause Notice from the Directorate of Revenue Intelligence (DRI), in which the DRI has raised certain additional matters with applicable penalties which relates to eligibility of Parent company to seek the incentives.
+The Parent Company in the previous year has received a Show Cause Notice from the Directorate of Revenue Intelligence (DRI), in which the DRI has raised certain additional matters with applicable penalties which relates to eligibility of the Parent company to seek the incentives.
 The Parent Company has submitted a reply to the notice.
-Based on the documents filed with relevant authorities and based on the consultations with subject matter specialists, the Parent Company believes that its position is likely be upheld on ultimate resolution and accordingly, no provision is necessary to be made against such claims in these financial statements.
+Based on the documents filed with relevant authorities and based on ultimate resolution and accordingly, no provision is necessary to be made against such claims in these financial statements.